 ATN/IPS as whole represents a broad range of functions and components.
 These necessarily span many different standards development organizations.
 Phase 1 of the ATN/IPS standardization activity produced the ARINC Report 658: Internet Protocol Suite (IPS) for Aeronautical Safety Services – Roadmap Document (A658).
 Within this document is a discussion of other related standards organizations that impact or are impacted by ATN/IPS.
 Some of these groups are depicted in Figure 1 below.

 At a high level, the groups above the IPS box make use of IPS services.
 The groups on the same level of the IPS box have contents that either make up technical parts of IPS or define requirements for IPS.
 The groups below the IPS box represent functions that the IPS service will interface to or use.
 Note that for the case of the Ku and Ka band standards the line is dotted, as these are not protected spectrum links.
-However, in the interest of commonality, interactions between the groups may still be of interest.
+However, in the interest of commonality and potentially future regulatory decisions, interactions between the groups may still be of interest.

 Figure 1.
 Standards Body Relationships to ATN/IPS